Hunter Renfrow Player Prop Bets for NFL Week 14 | Las Vegas vs. Kansas City 12/12/2021

 Matchup vs. Kansas City

-- In his five matchups against the Chiefs, Renfrow's 31 receiving yards average is 37.5 less than his over/under for Sunday's game (68.5).
+- Renfrow has averaged 31 receiving yards per game in his five career matchups against the Chiefs, 37.5 fewer than his over/under for Sunday's game.

-- Renfrow, in five matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Renfrow has caught a touchdown pass against the Chiefs once, but did not have multiple TDs in that game.

-- The Chiefs are allowing 263.8 passing yards per game this year, the NFL's 21st-ranked pass defense.
+- The Chiefs are giving up 263.8 passing yards per game this year, the NFL's 21st-ranked pass defense.

-- The Chiefs have given up 19 touchdowns through the air (1.6 per game).
-They are 15th in the NFL in that category.
+- With 19 passing TDs conceded this season, the Chiefs defense is ranked 15th in the league.

 Recent Performances

-- Renfrow put together a 102-yard performance against the Football Team last week on nine catches while being targeted 10 times.
+- In last week's matchup with the Football Team, Renfrow caught nine passes for 102 yards while being targeted 10 times.

-- During his last three games, Renfrow has hauled in 266 yards (on 21 grabs).

 Renfrow's Las Vegas Teammates